-DC4-2-a.
+- DC4-2-a.
 Design Standards: Encourage landscaping that meets LEED criteria, or an equivalent standard.
-This is a priority in the Cascade neighborhood.
+This is a priority in the Cascade neighborhood. - DC4-2-b.

-- DC4-2-b.
 Indigenous Species: Where appropriate, install indigenous trees and plants to improve aesthetics, capture water, and create habitat. - DC4-2-c.
 Mature Vegetation: Retain existing, non-intrusive mature trees or replace with large caliper trees.
 Water features are encouraged including natural marsh-like installations. - DC4-2-d.
 Reference Materials: Reference the City of Seattle Street Tree Manual and SDOT's "Streets Illustrated" for appropriate landscaping and lighting options for the area. - DC4-2-e.
 Sense of Place: Consider integrating artwork into publicly accessible areas of a building and landscape that evokes a sense of place related to the previous uses of the area.
 Neighborhood themes may include service industries such as laundries, auto row, floral businesses, photography district, arts district, maritime, etc.

-RECOMMENDATIONS
+BOARD RECOMMENDATIONS

-The recommendation summarized above was based on the design review packet dated Wednesday, March 09, 2022, and the materials shown and verbally described by the applicant at the Wednesday, March 09, 2022 Design Recommendation meeting.
-After considering the site and context, hearing public comment, reconsidering the previously identified design priorities and reviewing the materials, the three Design Review Board members recommended APPROVAL of the subject design and departures with the following conditions:
+The recommendations summarized above were based on the design review packet dated June 7, 2023, and the materials shown and verbally described by the applicant at the June 7, 2023 Design Recommendation meeting.
+After considering the site and context, hearing public comment, reconsidering the previously identified design priorities and reviewing the materials, the four Design Review Board members recommended APPROVAL of the subject design and departure(s) with no conditions.